forthright/vile/doc/index.md

 vile p -x src.ts:lib.js
 ```

-## vile.io
+## Publishing

-If you like, you can publish and further analyze your
+If you like, you can routinely publish and further analyze your
 project on [vile.io](https://vile.io).

 *create a user account, then*